bitcrowd/carbonite/README.md

 end
 ```

+Applying multiple Carbonite migrations in a single host migration is fine.
 Note that for each of your Carbonite "partitions" (see below), you need to run each Carbonite migration.

 ### Trigger configuration